vmware-tanzu/sonobuoy/site/docs/v0.14.1/enhancements/v2-worker-aggregator.md

 The CA certificate and client certificate will be added to the JSON config blob all nodes are defined, not baked into the images themselves.
 The node private key will be transmitted as a Kubernetes secret.
-Every master run should create a brand-new certificate authority and credentials.
+Every aggregator run should create a brand-new certificate authority and credentials.
 This ensures duplicate or overlapping runs cannot interfere with each other.